 Walnut Nutrition Facts

-One ounce of walnuts (about 14 walnut halves) is equal to a single serving.
+A single serving size of walnuts is equal to 1 ounce of (about 14 halves).
 One ounce of walnuts contains:

 - Calories: 186